Tanx: Release

 Tanx was released on 16 March 1973 by record label EMI in the UK and Reprise in the US.
-Tanx was a top 4 hit in the UK Albums Chart and a hit all over Europe, peaking at number 3 in Germany, number 5 in Norway, number 15 in Sweden, and number 20 in Finland, but it failed to match the success of The Slider in the US, reaching only No. 102 in the Billboard 200.
+Tanx was a top 4 hit in the UK Albums Chart (actually reaching number 1 on the Melody Maker chart) and a hit all over Europe, peaking at number 3 in Germany, number 5 in Norway, number 15 in Sweden, and number 20 in Finland, but it failed to match the success of The Slider in the US, reaching only number 102 in the Billboard 200.
 Curiously, the popular single "20th Century Boy" recorded during a stay in Japan, and released two weeks before, on 2 March 1973, was not included on the album, which may have affected sales, as the album (unlike its two predecessors) did not include any single.